jjj333-p/spam-police/README.md

 You can use the instance of the bot I host (preferred), `@anti-spam:matrix.org`, or you can selfhost below.
 Do note that the bot does not currently support encrypted rooms.

-- You can invite the bot account to a room, the bot is set up to auto accept invites if it is online.

 - You can run `+invite [room alias or id]` in a room that the bot is in and if it is able to join the room it will.
 If you need a channel to run this command, feel free to join `#anti-scam-cmds:matrix.org`.

 My instance of the bot logs the scams it finds to `#jjj-tg-scams:matrix.org`.